Havelock MAC honors the Service Person of the Quarter

 |0

-This work, Havelock MAC honors the Service Person of the Quarter [Image 4 of 4], by LCpl Jacob Bertram, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Havelock MAC honors the Service Person of the Quarter, by LCpl Jacob Bertram, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT